Paul1nh0/jsh/README.txt

 moz's dharma and ifratic's domato are Licensed (they are provided under the corresponding directorys) ^^ Modifications done by me are not part of there original code..

+  main changes to domato:

+                a) changed the dictionary for dom fuzzing.

+                b) created (from jscript.txt) a javascript compatible and more extended dictionary.

+                c) the generator create's (for dom fuzzing) a set of 15 files (and adds javascript to move beetwin files->so we wont have to launch the program so many times...)

+                d) the first file consume cpu time (by a js loop that do nothing), so we can reliably connect a debugger to the right MicrosoftEdgeCp.exe or ie process.